Ramona Marquez

-Ramona Marquez (born 24 February 2001) is an English actress and tattoo artist best known for her childhood role as Karen Brockman in the BBC One sitcom Outnumbered.
+Ramona Marquez (born 24 February 2001) is an English former child actress and tattoo artist best known for her childhood role as Karen Brockman in the BBC One sitcom Outnumbered.

 Career

 In 2009, Marquez appeared as Imogen Pollock in the made-for-television movie Enid, detailing the life of children's writer Enid Blyton.

 Later in 2009, Marquez became the first child to win the British Comedy Award for 'Best Female Comedy Newcomer'.
 Outnumbered also won two other comedy awards on the night, including 'Best TV Comedy'.
 Marquez has also appeared in The King's Speech as Princess Margaret and Arthur Christmas as the voice of Gwen.

 Her father is Martin Marquez, an actor best known on television for his role as Gino Primirola, the head barman in the British television comedy drama Hotel Babylon.
 Her brother, Raoul Marquez, appeared with her in The Best Exotic Marigold Hotel.
 Her uncle John Marquez is best known for his role as Joe Penhale on the television comedy Doc Martin.